 Garlic Chives / Chinese Chives - Allium tuberosum

-Originating in Asia, Garlic Chives is an herbaceous perennial with a bulb growing from a rhizome.
-It has solid, flat leaves, rather than the hollow leaves of most of its onion family relatives.
+An herbaceous perennial with a bulb growing from a rhizome.
+It has solid, flat leaves, rather than the hollow leaves of most of its Onion family relatives.
 The leaves can be cooked, or eaten raw, imparting a mild flavor between garlic and chives.
 They are often used as a dumpling filler, to flavor seafood dishes, and more.
 The unopened flowers are edible, raw or cooked, and used as a green onion substitute.
 The fibrous bulbs, while edible, are rarely used.
 An oil is extracted from the seeds.
 Once established, it can be cut to ground for harvesting and regrows quickly.
 Invasive in moist conditions, so plant away from anything needing moist soil and do not mulch.
 Prefers slightly acidic to neutral soil.
 USDA hardiness zone: 4-9, depending on cultivar.

 Lavender - Lavandula x intermedia 'Grosso'